THE IDEA BEHIND CHILD ZERO

 The number two reason was concern about “the current state of the world”.

-I can’t blame them.
+It’s easy to see why.
 Frankly, if I was a young woman considering my options right now, I’m not sure how I’d feel about embarking on a family.
-Pets seem to be a safer bet.
-I read recently that the UK now has four times as many dogs as kids under five.

-Housing and living costs, job insecurity and stagnant wages have all been cited, along with global instability fuelled by political and economic uncertainty and climate and environmental concerns.
+Key drivers of the reluctance to have children are rising housing and living costs, job insecurity and stagnant wages, along with global instability fuelled by political and economic uncertainty and climate and environmental concerns.

 Then there’s the challenge of finding someone to settle down with.
 If you haven’t met the right person, or you can’t afford to live together, then how can you start a family?
 Almost a third of UK 20-34-year-olds still live with their parents.